SeshadriRC/ultimate-devops-project-aws/README.md

 - This repository contains the complete notes for the Ultimate DevOps Project and Resume Preparation course prepared by `Abhishek Veeramalla` on Udemy.

-- Documentation is organized in Sections, the same way how videos are organized in the udemy course.
+- Documentation is organized in Sections (Totally 13 sections), the same way how videos are organized in the udemy course.

 <img width="545" height="786" alt="image" src="https://github.com/user-attachments/assets/75fabefa-d706-485e-b983-c3de80379225" />